Michelle Chen: Career

-2016 to present

-In 2016, she starred in Pali Road where she played the role of Lily with actor Jackson Rathbone.
-The movie, filmed and set in Hawaii, was a collaboration between the US and China.
+In 2016, she starred in Pali Road, where she played the role of Lily with actor Jackson Rathbone.
+The movie, filmed and set in Hawaii, United States.

 Personal life

+Chen's first boyfriend after entering the entertainment industry was a man by the name of Aron.
+Both had studied in the U.S. and returned to Taiwan in 2006.
+After a relationship of 1 year and 4 months, they broke up during Christmas the following year.
+Aron was later sentenced to 16 years for marijuana trafficking.
+Chen's single Sorry was written in memory of this relationship.

+In 2010, Chen dated Alan Ko for eight months.

-In 2015, Michelle Chen began dating her The Romance of the Condor Heroes co-star Chen Xiao.
-On July 19, Michelle married Chen Xiao in Beijing, and another wedding banquet was held in Taipei on July 21, 2016.
-Chen gave birth to their first son in 2016, named him Chen Muchen.
-The pair will also star in Quentin Lee's Morning, Paris! (巴黎早安), a romantic comedy that was filmed in September 2015 and set for a 2016 release.
+In 2015, Chen began dating her The Romance of the Condor Heroes co-star Chen Xiao.
+On July 5, 2016, they registered their marriage in the city of Beijing and held a wedding ceremony on July 19 at Yanqi Lake (雁栖湖) in Huairou, Beijing.
+They held the guining banquet (bridal visit to parents) in Chen's hometown of Taipei on July 21, 2016.
+Chen gave birth to their son in 2016, named Chen Muchen (陈睦辰).
+On 18 February 2025, the two announced that they were divorced.

-Michelle Chen has an older sister.